 Highly Qualified Persons Rules

-To aviation industry has been further fuelled by the extension of the application of the Highly Qualified Persons Rules from the financial services and gaming industries to also include the aviation industry.
-Certain senior positions within the aviation industry are now also considered as eligible offices, including the posts of Chief Executive Officer, Chief Financial officer, Chief Operations Officer and Chef Commercial Officer Aviation Accountable Manager, Aviation Continuing Airworthiness Inspector, Aviation Flight Operations Inspector and Aviation Training Manager.
+The aviation industry has been further fuelled by the extension of the application of the Highly Qualified Persons Rules from the financial services and gaming industries to also include the aviation industry.
+The eligible offices within the aviation industry amount to 37 and include the posts of Chief Executive Officer, Chief Operations Officer, Chief Financial Officer, Chief Risk Officer, Training Manager, Continuing Airworthiness Manager, Compliance Manager, Aeronautical engineer and Key Aviation Specialist.
 Holders of such offices with qualifying aviation undertakings will be eligible for the 15% reduced rate of tax on their employment income.
 Benefits are available for a period of five consecutive years for EEA and Swiss nationals and for a period of four consecutive years for third country nationals.

 VAT Treatment of Aircraft Leasing